-Terminal 3 at Changi Airport, Singapore, has been completely waterproofed with Penetron products in preparation for the next phase of construction.
-Completed project will span 7 levels with 28 gates and an additional 1800 parking spaces.
+Terminal 3 at Changi Airport, Singapore, has been completely waterproofed with PENETRON products in preparation for the next phase of construction.
+The completed project will span 7 levels with 28 gates and an additional 1,800 parking spaces.

-ICS Penetron International Ltd., a global leader in industrial waterproofing products for major construction projects, today announced that it has completed its part in a major international project taking place at Singapore Changi Airport, which is being built by the Civil Aviation Authority of Singapore.
-Penetron® Admix has been applied to all concrete substructures of Terminal 3 a large part of the new airport that when completed will spread over seven levels, including a three-level basement, house 28 aircraft boarding gates and add another 1,800 parking spaces.
-The airport is expected to complete by 2007.
+Penetron completed the initial construction phase of at Singapore's Changi Airport, which is being built by the Civil Aviation Authority of Singapore.
+PENETRON ADMIX was used to treat the concrete substructures of Terminal 3.
+The new terminal, when completed, will spread over seven levels, including a three-level basement, house 28 aircraft boarding gates and add another 1,800 parking spaces.
+The airport is expected to be completed by 2007.

-Robert Revera, president of ICS Penetron, says it was a challenge to meet the schedule.
-But we enjoyed working with Reverton Engineering because they operate with the highest standards in the design-and-build construction industry, said Mr. Revera.
-Our partnership with them is grounded in our mutual confidence that performance standards will always be met in these mission-critical projects for international governments.
+Robert Revera, President and CEO of the Penetron Group, says "it was a challenge to meet the schedule.
+But we worked well with Reverton Engineering because they operate with the highest standards in the design-and-build construction industry.
+Our partnership with them is grounded in mutual confidence that performance standards will always be met in these mission-critical projects for international governments."

-To waterproof and protect them, the entire foundation and slab (140,000 m3) of Terminal 3 were coated with the Penetron® Admix along with partial use of two other components of the System Penetron Slurry and Penecrete mortar.
-The Penetron Waterproofing System uses chemicals that fill cracks, voids and spaces to stop leaking yet still allow concrete to breathe.
+To waterproof and protect the entire foundation and slab (140,000 m3) of Terminal 3, PENETRON ADMIX was added to the concrete mix.
+In addition, PENETRON (as a slurry) and PENECRETE MORTAR were also applied.
+The Penetron Waterproofing System uses chemicals that fill cracks, voids and spaces to prevent any penetration of moisture while allowing the concrete to breathe.